 Across the last quarter, every major capital city has increased in value as an annual change.
 In February alone, we’ve seen more major growth than some cities saw over the entire year.
 Regional demand has increased significantly, with the number one driver being the ability to work from home with flexible arrangements that allow for better lifestyle opportunities.
 This is a direct result of the pandemic lockdown.

 Therefore, regional house prices have risen at twice the levels of capital cities.
-With jobs and population growth, recreational perks and better affordability, lifestyle regions are experiencing significant momentum.
+With job and population growth, recreational perks and better affordability, lifestyle regions are experiencing significant momentum.

 Source: CoreLogic Home Value Index January 2021